Confoosion/PlatformerGame/README.md

 **Platformer Game**
 Class project for CMPM120.
-It is a hard game...
+It is a very difficult 2D Platformer where you collect gems to unlock the next level.

+Here is the link to play the game: https://confoosion.github.io/PlatformerGame/

+Arrow keys to move
+Shift to dash